-In the modern age of business and technology, a strong digital marketing strategy is absolutely crucial to organizational success.
-Companies that thrive in the digital world typically allocate significant resources to the development of digital marketing strategies.
-In the process, organizations can reach customers across various digital platforms, driving positive revenue gains and improved conversion rates.
+A strong digital marketing strategy is crucial to organizational success in today’s business landscape.
+Companies thriving in the digital world typically allocate significant resources to the development of digital marketing strategies.
+In the process, organizations reach customers across various digital and social platforms, driving positive revenue gains, improved conversion rates and engage with their customers.

 From a higher-level standpoint, marketing strategy is the process of identifying specific marketing goals.
-An overall marketing strategy will highlight achievable goals for both traditional (print, radio, broadcast) and digital channels.
-Using established strategies and goals, compelling marketers will evaluate various marketing tactics necessary to achieve those strategic goals.
+An overall marketing strategy highlights achievable goals for traditional (print, radio, broadcast) and digital channels.
+Using established strategies and goals, marketers evaluate various marketing tactics necessary to achieve those strategic goals.

 What Does a Digital Marketing Strategy Look Like?